-We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, our product candidates.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue to develop, conduct clinical trials and seek regulatory approval for our product candidates.
 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, contract manufacturing services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.

 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses.
-We do not currently have the infrastructure for the sale, marketing, manufacture or distribution of any products.
+We do not have a sales, marketing, manufacture or distribution infrastructure for a pharmaceutical product.
 To develop a commercial infrastructure, we will have to invest financial and management resources, some of which would have to be deployed prior to having any certainty of marketing approval.

-Our existing cash and cash equivalents and marketable securities of \$24.1 million as of December 31, 2015 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which we expect to enroll the first patient in the first half of 2016.
-In addition, as of December 31, 2015, we had \$11.3 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
-We believe, as of December 31, 2015, we have sufficient funds to satisfy our operating cash needs for at least the next 12 months due in part to the Restructuring and other cost saving initiatives.
+We had cash and cash equivalents of \$14.5 million and marketable securities of \$5.6 million as of December 31, 2016.
+Our existing cash and cash equivalents and marketable securities as of December 31, 2016, will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which we enrolled the first patient in June 2016.
+As of December 31, 2016, we had \$7.2 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+The corresponding prepayments balance as of December 31, 2015 was \$11.3 million.